- Key Facts

 - Spending more money on current and new poverty programs

 - Higher tax rates on high earners to fund additional Safety Net programs

 Yet others believe policies must encourage people in poverty to seek work to improve their lives and incentivize economic growth and job opportunities.
-To move out of poverty, people need work opportunities where they can experience “earned success” as noted by Arthur Brooks of AEI.
+To move out of poverty, people need work opportunities where they can experience “earned success” as noted by Arthur Brooks.
 It is interesting to note that the poverty rate among those engaged in the labor force for more than half of the year was 5.6 percent, compared to a total poverty rate of 13.5 percent in 2015.

 To provide work opportunities, economic growth is key.
 According to Michael Tanner of The CATO Institute, the policy focus should be “less on making poverty comfortable, and more on creating the prosperity that will get people out of poverty.”

 Recently economic growth rates have been strong – around 2.9% in the 4th quarter 2017.
 Strong growth rates tend to lead to business expansion and job creation.
 In January 2018, black unemployment hit an historic low of 6.8%, the lowest rate since the government started recording it in 1972.

 Government programs are more efficient, effective and accountable when they are designed and implemented closest to the people they aim to assist, as outlined in this report and embodied by the example above of Kimi Gray.
 Anti-poverty programs should partner with local leaders who have the knowledge to design targeted solutions rather than a one-size-fits-all approach.